amsaren/course_materials/Biocontainers_2023/Slides/1-3_Introduction_to_containers.md

 # Containers

 - Containers are a way of packaging software and their dependencies (libraries, etc.)
-- Popular container engines include Docker, Apptainer (previously called Singularity), Shifter
+- Popular container engines include Docker, Apptainer (open source fork of Singularity), Shifter
 - Apptainer is most popular in HPC environments